 |---|---|---|

-az vm create --name myVM --image Ubuntu2204 | • IaaS service providing on-demand Windows or Linux VMs with full control over OS and applications • supports multiple VM series (General Purpose, Compute Optimized, Memory Optimized, GPU, Storage Optimized) and flexible scaling options. | |
+az vm create --name myVM --image Ubuntu2204 | • IaaS service providing on-demand Windows or Linux VMs with full OS control • supports multiple VM series (General Purpose, Compute Optimized, Memory Optimized, GPU, Storage Optimized) and flexible scaling options | |

-az webapp create --name myapp --runtime "PYTHON:3.11" | • Fully managed PaaS for hosting web apps, RESTful APIs, and mobile backends • supports .NET, Java, Node.js, Python, PHP with built-in autoscaling, deployment slots, and CI/CD integration. | |
+az webapp create --name myapp --runtime "PYTHON:3.11" | • Fully managed PaaS for hosting web apps, RESTful APIs, and mobile backends • supports .NET, Java, Node.js, Python, PHP with built-in autoscaling, deployment slots, and CI/CD integration | |

-func new --template HttpTrigger --name ProcessOrder | • Serverless compute service that runs event-driven code without managing infrastructure • supports triggers (HTTP, Timer, Queue, Event Grid, Blob) and bindings (input/output data connections) • three hosting plans: Consumption (pay-per-execution), Premium, and Dedicated. | |
+func new --template HttpTrigger --name ProcessOrder | • Serverless event-driven compute — no infrastructure management • supports triggers (HTTP, Timer, Queue, Event Grid, Blob) and bindings (input/output data connections) • three hosting plans: Consumption (pay-per-execution), Premium, and Dedicated. | |

-az aks create --name myCluster --node-count 3 | • Managed Kubernetes service for deploying and managing containerized applications at scale • automatically handles control plane management, patching, and upgrades • supports system node pools (run critical system pods) and user node pools (run application workloads). |
+az aks create --name myCluster --node-count 3 | • Managed Kubernetes with automated control plane management, patching, and upgrades • supports system node pools (run critical system pods) and user node pools (run application workloads) • two modes: Standard (manual config) and Automatic (fully managed, production-ready defaults). |